USS Wayne E. Meyer Performs a Vertical Replenishment-at-Sea in the South China Sea

 SOUTH CHINA SEA (Feb.
-24, 2017) An MH-60S Sea Hawk helicopter, attached to Helicopter Sea Combat Squadron (HSC) 4, delivers cargo to Arleigh Burke-class guided-missile destroyer USS Wayne E. Meyer (DDG 108) during a vertical replenishment-at-sea.
+24, 2017) Sailors, assigned to Arleigh Burke-class guided-missile destroyer USS Wayne E. Meyer (DDG 108), prepare to hook a sling hoist pennant to the bottom of an MH-60S Sea Hawk helicopter, attached to Helicopter Sea Combat Squadron (HSC) 4, during a vertical replenishment-at-sea.
 Wayne E. Meyer is on a regularly scheduled Western Pacific deployment with the Carl Vinson Carrier Strike Group as part of the U.S. Pacific Fleet-led initiative to extend the command and control functions of U.S. 3rd Fleet into the Indo-Asia-Pacific region.
 U.S. Navy aircraft carrier strike groups have patrolled the Indo-Asia-Pacific regularly and routinely for more than 70 years.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Kelsey L. Adams/Released)

 |Date Taken: